 - Do I need a visa to enter Cuba?

 - Most travelers will need a tourist card or visa to enter Cuba.
 Check the specific requirements for your country before planning your trip.
+These requirements can change, so verifying this information 3-4 months before your planned travel date is advisable.

 - Is Cuba safe for senior travelers?